X-ray dark-field signal reduction due to hardening of the visibility spectrum: Introduction

 \section{Introduction}

-Contrasts in conventional X-ray imaging are due to spatial variations in the fraction of X-ray flux attenuated by a sample.
-However, the magnitudes of achieved attenuation contrasts are highly dependent on the samples' elemental composition: Most biological tissues consist of light elements and thus only generate low contrasts in conventional radiography and CT.
+Contrast in conventional X-ray imaging is due to spatial variations in the fraction of X-ray flux attenuated by a sample.
+However, the magnitude of achieved attenuation contrast is highly dependent on the samples' elemental composition: Most biological tissues consist of light elements and thus only generate low attenuation contrast.

-Besides attenuation, the refraction of X-rays induced by a sample can be imaged by phase-contrast imaging methods.
-For light elements, phase-shift interaction cross-sections are significantly higher than those of attenuation \cite{Momose2001}, enabling a multitude of applications for imaging of biological tissues.
-Most X-ray phase-contrast imaging methods have high demands to spatial and/or temporal coherence, which limits their use to microfocus X-ray tubes or synchrotron sources \cite{Bravin2013}.
+Besides attenuation, the refraction of X-rays induced by a sample can be imaged by X-ray phase-contrast imaging methods.
+For light elements, variations in phase-shift interaction cross-sections are far higher than those of attenuation \cite{Momose2001}, enabling a multitude of applications for imaging of biological tissues.
+Many X-ray phase-contrast imaging methods have high demands on spatial and/or temporal coherence, which limits their use to microfocus X-ray tubes or synchrotron sources \cite{Bravin2013}.